GrantEdwards/ClockBeat/README.md

 longer the recording, the more accurate the BPH calculation).
-Once you get it close, the audio recording method probably isn't accurate enough for fine-tuning, and you're better off just setting the clock from a reference and then chcking/adjusting it once a day until it's "just right".
+Once you get it close, the audio recording method probably isn't accurate enough for fine-tuning, and you're better off just setting the clock from a reference and then checking/adjusting it once a day until it's right.

 ### 2. In Beat vs. Out of Beat